EASYpH Account

 If we use minerals to balance acid food intake, they must come from somewhere.
 The body may use minerals from the bones, predisposing it to osteoporosis, or we can take in the right minerals through balanced eating and supplements (where required).

-I am told that a lemon will help to alkalise my body.
+I am told that lemon will help to alkalise my body.
 How does this work?

 It is true that if you measure the pH of a lemon it is highly acidic.
 But once you have consumed (burnt up/converted to energy/metabolised) a lemon, what is left is alkaline.